pzzd/thinking-about-deep-learning/04-bayes-loop.md

 Can I recreate the chart in 4-23 with this method?

-In this situation we have two coins: one is fair and the other is has a bias of 0.2 (meaning 20% of flips will result in heads).
+In this situation we have two coins: one is fair and the other has a bias of 0.2 (meaning 20% of flips will result in heads).
 The point here is to try to select one of the two coins randomly and find out which coin we picked, knowing the bias of the rigged coin: we are supposed to find P(F|H).

 The probability of flipping heads is the sum of probabilities of flipping heads with either coin, divided by the number of coins: